AI Security Signal Brief — 2026-03-25

 Signal criticality: High

-What happened: The Decoder reported that malicious versions 1.82.7 and 1.82.8 of the open-source LiteLLM proxy were uploaded to PyPI on March 24, 2026.
+What happened: The Decoder reported that malicious versions 1.82.7 and 1.82.8 of the open-source LiteLLM proxy were uploaded to PyPI on March 24, 2026, with no matching release in the official GitHub repository.
 According to the report, the malware steals SSH keys, cloud credentials, database passwords, and Kubernetes configuration, exfiltrates that data to an external server, spreads across Kubernetes clusters, and installs persistent backdoors.
+The incident matters because LiteLLM sits in front of AI model APIs and agent workflows, which turns a package compromise into a direct risk to credentials, orchestration paths, and connected cloud systems.

 Key takeaways: